vkleen/weechat-discord/README.md

     ## doesn't work currently: weechat.completion.default_template -> append "|%(weecord_completion)"
     weechat.bar.status.items -> replace buffer_name with buffer_short_name
     plugins.var.python.go.short_name -> on (if you use go.py)

+If you want a more irc-style interface, you can enable irc-mode:

+    /discord irc-mode

+In irc-mode, weecord will not automatically "join" every Discord channel.
+You must join a channel using the `/discord join <guild-name> <channel-name>` command.

+Watched channels:
+You can use `/discord watch <guild-name> [<channel-name>]` to start watching a channel or entire guild.
+This means that if a message is received in a watched channel, that channel will be joined and added to the nicklist.

+Autojoin channels:
+You can use `/discord autojoin <guild-name> [<channel-name>]` to start watching a channel or entire guild.
+Any channel or guild marked as autojoin will be automatically joined when weecord connects.

 ---